This scrumptious Apple Cake is moist and flavorful while the custard sauce is simply divine!

 Arrange the remaining apples on top in an attractive manner.
 I just form a circle using the Apples but feel free to be creative.

 Transfer the cake to a wire rack to cool.
-Immediately after, melt the remaining 1 tablespoon butter.
+Immediately after, melt the remaining 1 tablespoon of butter.
 While butter is melting, sprinkle/dust the cake with Cinnamon-Sugar mixture.
 I have a Cinnamon Sugar grinder which I use for this.
 If you don’t have one just combine a little ground cinnamon with some granulated white sugar and then sprinkle/dust it all over the cake.
 Drizzle or brush the melted butter all over the cake.
-Let the cake cool completely in the pan.
+Let the cake cool for 15 minutes.

 For the Vanilla Custard Sauce